aristanetworks/avd/docs/getting-started/cv-deploy-porting.md

 </div>

-!!! note
-    An additional inventory definition is no longer required.

 ## Authentication

 We recommend leveraging the `cv_server` and `cv_token` keys to specify the authentication to your CloudVision instance.
 The `cv_token` should be generated from a service account with the appropriate permissions in your workflows.
 You can find step-by-step instructions on creating service account tokens in the `cv_deploy` role [documentation](../../ansible_collections/arista/avd/roles/cv_deploy/README.md#steps-to-create-service-accounts-on-cloudvision).